 Despite the growing popularity of cowboys and Indians in film and television, public interest in these “pioneer mothers” declined after World War II.
 Pioneer monuments increasingly celebrated nuclear family units.

-Most western urbanites largely ignored the pioneer monuments in their midst.
-Yet even as interest in older monuments waned, the Culture Wars and the rise of heritage tourism collided to inspire a new wave of more varied pioneer monuments beginning in the 1990s.
+Most westerners ignored the pioneer monuments in their midst.
+Yet even as interest in older monuments in waned in many western cities, pioneer commemoration efforts increased in rural areas.
+The Culture Wars and the rise of heritage tourism collided to inspire a new wave of more varied pioneer monuments beginning in the 1980s.

 Within this website, you can: